Are you looking for the best museums in Cleveland to visit?

 Finally, the Maltz Museum is a great Cleveland-area museum that is dedicated to building bridges of understanding between people of all faiths, races and cultures, with a focus on Jewish heritage and the history of the Jewish community in Northeast Ohio.
 It’s located in the suburb of Beachwood.

-Hours: Open Tuesday through Friday from 11 a.m. until 5 p.m., closed Saturday and Sunday
+Hours: Open Tuesday through Sunday from 11 a.m. until 5 p.m. (open until 9 p.m. on Wednesday); closed Monday

 Tickets: $12 for adults, $10 for students and seniors, $5 for children